Introduction (/docs)

 ### Download PDF (`downloadPdf`)

 Downloads a PDF from the given URL.
+Both relative and absolute URLs are supported.

 ```json